How it was founded

 Its broadening interests were reflected in subsequent amendments to its name, first in 1850 to the St Albans Architectural and Archaeological Society and then in 1897 to the St Albans & Hertfordshire Architectural and Archaeological Society (SAHAAS), or as it is popularly known, the ‘Arc and Arc’.

 The Society has made significant contributions to the preservation of several of the town’s key historic features, particularly the Abbey and Clock Tower, and this work continues.
-The society also played a leading role in the establishment of the first museum in Hertfordshire in 1898.
+The Society also played a leading role in the establishment of the first history museum in Hertfordshire in 1898.

 It initiated the important series of excavations led by Mortimer and Tessa Wheeler at Verulamium in the 1930s and many members were involved in the extensive digs in the town centre as it was re-developed after 1945.

 That the fortunes of the Society have waxed and waned can be traced in the sporadic history of its publications.
 While similar societies produced Transactions of their activities on a yearly basis, it took nearly 40 years for the Society to publish its first Transactions in 1883.
 During the First and Second World Wars, and for some years after they finished, the Society suspended its activities altogether.

 Rising costs in the 1960s brought the run of Transactions to an end with a new journal, Hertfordshire Archaeology (now Hertfordshire Archaeology and History), replacing it.
 The cost and risk of this is shared with its partner, the East Herts Archaeological Society (EHAS).

 As the level of archaeological activity started to drop in the late 1900s, the study of the area’s local history gathered pace with the Society continuing to publish members’ research under its own name.